MachineFabric Documentation

 • Search Interface — Query across all content

-• Plugin Manager — Install and configure plugins
+• Cartridge Manager — Install and configure cartridges

 App (Swift)